 How to Become a UX Designer

-If you love designing, researching, working with other people in a fast-paced environment, and listening to others’ experiences, then you might want to consider a career in UX design.
-In this career path, you’d focus on the conceptual aspects of design and create better experiences for users.
+If you love designing, researching, working with other people in a fast-paced environment, and listening to others’ experiences, a career in UX design may be right for you.
+As a UX designer, you’d focus on the conceptual aspects of design and create better experiences for users.

 Once you’re ready to start applying for your dream UX job, you’ll need a stand-out resume and a flashy portfolio.
-You can use a site like Dribbble or Behance to showcase your work, or you can create your own site using a website building tool like SquareSpace.
+Use a site like Dribble or Behance to showcase your work, or create your own website using a tool like SquareSpace.

 When building your portfolio site, keep these tips in mind: